Higher Education Tax Benefits

-To enroll in the paperless option, log into SIO, hover over the 'Finances' tab, select 'IRS Tuition Statement (1098-T)' and then click the 'Edit' button on the right side of the page.
+To enroll in the paperless option, log into SIO, select 'IRS Tuition Statement (1098-T)' under the 'Finances' tab, and then click the 'Edit' button on the right side of the page.
 Finish by agreeing to the disclosures.
 Please note the following:

 - The current form will be available online approximately January 15.

 - Students will be notified by email as soon as the form is available.